kammitama5/kammitama5.github.io/_posts/2017-5-18-Thursday-May-18th.md

 ## Obligatory Computer History Museum visit
 Here I am with Ken (left), a Xoogler, Robbie (centre), a Googler, and there's me to the right!
+I also got a tour of Robbie's office.
+He's moving to another one in a month to Sunnyvale, but he lives about 20 minutes away so he could bike to work!

 ![gl_002](/images/gl_002.png)

 ## VR Drive-in